steveyko/steveyko.github.io/_pages/about.md

 Engineering](https://engineering.buffalo.edu/computer-science-engineering.html) at the [University at Buffalo, The State University of New York](https://www.buffalo.edu) as an Associate Professor.

+**I am looking for new undergraduate, Master's, and PhD students as well as postdocs.
+If you are interested, please email me.**

 ## Students

 I have been fortunate to work with the following wonderful students.